oracle/python-cx_Oracle/doc/subscription.rst

    for each table that is registered using this subscription.

+.. attribute:: Subscription.port

+   This read-only attribute returns the port used for callback notifications from the database server.
+If not set during construction, this value is zero.

 .. attribute:: Subscription.protocol

    This read-only attribute returns the protocol used to register the